bryanleung/ClickBox/README.md

 Time spent: 5 hours spent in total

 **User can tap through welcome screens:**
-  * [x] Required: User can *swipe* through the 3 welcome screens.
+  * [x] User can *swipe* through the 3 welcome screens.

 **User can follow the create user flow:**
-  * [x] Required: On the create user form, the user can tap the back button to go to the page where they can sign in or create an account.
+  * [x] On the create user form, the user can tap the back button to go to the page where they can sign in or create an account.
-  * [x] Required: Before creating the account, user can choose to read the terms of service.
+  * [x] Before creating the account, user can choose to read the terms of service.
-  * [x] Required: After creating the account, user can view the placeholders for Files, Photos, and Favorites as well as the Settings screen.
+  * [x] After creating the account, user can view the placeholders for Files, Photos, and Favorites as well as the Settings screen.
-  * [x] Required: User can log out from the Settings screen.
+  * [x] User can log out from the Settings screen.

 **User can follow the sign in flow:**